quick find clear

 'Luna Pink Swirl' hibiscus

 Hibiscus 'Luna Pink Swirl' is a compact selection bearing 8-inch-wide flowers in pink and white.
-It grows 3 feet tall and wide.
+This hibiscus plant grows 3 feet tall and wide.
 Zones 5-10

 'Luna Red' hibiscus

 Hibiscus 'Luna Red' is a compact selection at 2-3 feet tall.
 Its 8-inch, deep burgundy flowers bloom from midsummer to fall.
 Zones 5-10

 White rose mallow

 Hibiscus coccineus albus is a Texas native that offers pure white flowers from summer to fall.
 This hibiscus plant loves moist soil and grows 10 feet tall and 4 feet wide.
 Zones 6-11